Terminology

 The AIR responder is a streamlined 40MB standalone package that brings the expertise of level 3 and 4 analysts directly to your digital assets.

-Unlike traditional agents that constantly monitor systems and consume significant resources, AIR responders activate to perform precise, user-defined DFIR tasks on demand.
-This approach allows for the deployment of thousands of virtual responders across your IT ecosystem, ready to execute proactive and reactive incident response activities such as evidence collection, threat hunting, and forensic-level analysis as needed.
+Unlike 'agents' that constantly monitor systems and consume significant resources, AIR responders only activate to perform precise, user-defined DFIR tasks on demand.
+This approach allows for deploying thousands of virtual responders across your IT ecosystem, ready to execute proactive and reactive incident response activities such as evidence collection, threat hunting, and forensic-level analysis as needed.
 Binalyze's approach prioritizes efficient security enhancement, marrying minimal asset impact with maximum readiness and incident response capability.

 Task